From: Franz

 Date: 11-30-2005, 08:20 AM (6 of 6)

 Thank you all for your kind replies.
 I am still unsure about that triangle in the end.
 The shiny lining inside is apparently sewn from inside, with a machine, but I don't understand how its top corner is going to be attached to the corner of the tie.
 Since the tie corners are bent, there is a little bit sticking out.
-That's the tricky part for me, I just need to see HOW to join the tie triangle with the lining triangle (not the lining used to give body to the tie, the other one that remains visible)
+That's the tricky part for me, I just need to see HOW to join the tie triangle with the lining triangle (not the lining used to give body to the tie, the other one that remains visible) Aaah, it is so hard for me to explain myself, I am Italian and my sewing vocabulary is not THAT advanced - yet!
+Franz |

 User: Franz

-Member since: 11-29-2005
+Member since: 11-29-2005 Total posts: 5 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-17485.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-17485.html